quantum-engineering-polito/CourseNotes/content/QCM Physics/03_Fermi golden rule/Fermi golden rule.md

 Plotting the second term alone shows similar result but when $\hbar\omega = -E_{fi}$.
 The first case corresponds to the **absorption** of a photon (the system increases its energy), the second one, on the other hand, to the **stimulated emission** of a photon.

->[!warning] Note that in the second case the first photon, is not absorbed and only creates the perturbation, which generates the emission of a second photon
+>[!warning] Note that in the second case the first photon is not absorbed and only creates the perturbation, which generates the emission of a second photon

 ![[emission_absorbtion_perturbation.svg]]